 1 tablespoon olive oil

-In a large pot or Dutch oven, heat 1 tablespoon olive oil til shimmery on MEDIUM HIGH.
-Add the buckwheat and stir to coat with fat, let cook for a minute or two.
+In a large pot or Dutch oven, heat 1 tablespoon olive oil until shimmery on MEDIUM HIGH.
+Add the buckwheat and stir to coat with the fat, then let cook for a minute or two.
 Add the onion and carrots as they are prepped, stir to coat with fat, let cook until onions begin to turn gold.
 Stir in salt and pepper.
 Stir in boiling water.
 Cover, reduce heat to MEDIUM and let simmer about 15 minutes until the buckwheat is soft and the liquid fully absorbed.

 Looking for healthy ways to cook vegetables?
 A Veggie Venture is home to hundreds of quick, easy and healthful vegetable recipes and the famous Alphabet of Vegetables.
 Healthy eaters will love the low carb recipes and the Weight Watchers recipes.